Oceanic Iron Ore Corp. (FEO.V) (CVE:FEO) Shares Gap Down to $0.19

 Oceanic Iron Ore Corp.
-(FEO.V) (CVE:FEO)’s stock price gapped down prior to trading on Tuesday .
+(FEO.V) (CVE:FEO) gapped down prior to trading on Tuesday .
 The stock had previously closed at $0.19, but opened at $0.16.
 Oceanic Iron Ore Corp.
-(FEO.V) shares last traded at $0.16, with a volume of 2,000 shares changing hands.
+(FEO.V) shares last traded at $0.16, with a volume of 2,000 shares trading hands.

 Oceanic Iron Ore Corp.
 (FEO.V) Company Profile (CVE:FEO)